 The starting rider for each team will be given a numbered token.
 The finishing rider for that team MUST possess that same token when crossing the finish line, so guard it with your life.
 Teams can divide up relay segments however they please.

 Water and food stations will be setup along the route at around mile 45 (where the routes first deviate) and mile 165, but you should still keep yourself stocked on nutrition and water just to be safe.
-If you have anything you'd like taken to the feed zone for you, please have it in bag with your name clearly written on it.

 This is NOT a closed-course event, which means there can be cars and other vehicles on the route at any time.
 Riders are responsible for obeying all traffic laws and exercising extreme caution.
 You are expected to stop at all stop signs.